kurtosis-tech/kurtosis/docs/docs/cli-reference/clean.md

   -h, --help   help for clean
 ```

 NOTE: This will not stop the Kurtosis engine itself!
-To do so, use the [engine stop](./engine-stop.md) command.
+In order to do so, use the [engine stop](./engine-stop.md) command.